 In this work, we relied on data augmentation to achieve debiasing.
 Specifically, we randomly sampled captions from NarraCap~\cite{etesam2024contextual} with EMOTIC~\cite{kosti2019context} ground truth emotion labels collected from annotators and then expanded them by: 1) swapping the gender and 2) removing the gender from the caption, while retaining the original ground truth emotion labels for all versions (see Fig.~\ref{fig:narracap}).
 By fine-tuning the model on this augmented dataset, we aimed to desensitize it to gender.

-To summarize, our contributions are: \begin{itemize} \item Proposing investigating gender biases in an LLM emotion estimation task \item Evaluating gender biases in the emotion recognition task across various LLMs, including GPT-4, GPT-5, Mistral, and LLaMA. \item Investigating different debiasing approaches to reduce gender influence in LLMs’ emotion predictions, including both inference time prompt-based and training-based methods. \end{itemize}
+To summarize, our contributions are: \begin{itemize} \item Proposing an investigation of gender biases in LLMs within a multi-label emotion estimation framework. \item Evaluating gender biases in the emotion recognition task across various LLMs, including GPT-4, GPT-5, Mistral, and LLaMA. \item Investigating different debiasing approaches to reduce gender influence in LLMs’ emotion predictions, including both inference time prompt-based and training-based methods. \end{itemize}